About Natural Wight

 Natural Wight has been very lucky to have been helped throughout by many of Nature’s professionals!
 Our partners include the Hampshire & Isle of Wight Wildlife Trust, National Trust, the Footprint Trust, Arc, IW Council, the Tree Council, the CPRE and more.
 To find out more about these organisations, what’s coming up and how to get involved, click on our Partners’ and Funders’ links on the home page.

-The Natural Wight project is designed and run by Spectrum Housing and was originally funded by Natural England and the Big Lottery Fund as part of their enormously successful Access to Nature programme.
+The Natural Wight project was designed and run by Spectrum Housing and was originally funded by Natural England and the Big Lottery Fund as part of their enormously successful Access to Nature programme.

 Originally a two year project, Natural Wight was awarded a further year’s Sustaining Impact funding by Natural England in 2013.
-Since then, it has secured further funding from various sources (thanks very much!) to take it through to 2018 and beyond!
+With funding from Down to the Coast and the Heritage Lottery Fund and with kind hosts, Vectis Housing Association (thanks very much all!)
+Natural Wight has gone Wild About Wight!